sandmman/metrics-collector-client-swift/README.md

 ![Deployment badge example](badge.png "Deployment Badge")

-## Swift version
+## Swift version support
-- The Swift version must be 3.0 or above.
+- This client only supports Swift 3.0 or above.

 You can download different versions of the Swift binaries by following this [link](https://swift.org/download/).